1973–74 Serie A (basketball): Preseason

 their team was just as strong as they still possessed American sharpshooter Bob Morse as their foreign import and Italian giant Dino Meneghin (generally seen as the best domestic player).

 Their rivals from Milan also saw a major off-court change with the departure of long-time sponsor Simmenthal who were replaced by car-maker Innocenti, with a subsequent uniform change from red to blue.

 Regardless of the overhaul, Innocenti Milano kept their coach Cesare Rubini and most of their major Italian players such as Giulio Iellini, Renzo Bariviera, Giuseppe Brumatti and Massimo Masini.

 However, they had replaced fiery American Art Kenney and Italian international Giorgio Giomo (respectively by unproven compatriot George Brosterhous and promising Vittorio Ferracini).

-Coming off a season where they had won absolutely everything (the domestic league and cup, European cup and Intercontinental cup) Ignis were obvious favourites to retain their title.

-Their challengers were also obvious; Innocenti Milano, who had lost no ambition with the sponsor change and Forst Cantù.

-The ambitious Cantù counted on American center Bob Lienhard and young dynamic Italians in the vein of Pierluigi Marzorati and Carlo Recalcati to upset the more established duo, and could afford to sell the promising Luciano Vendemini to promoted Brina Rieti for a then record 100 million lire.
+Ignis started the season as firm favourites to retain their title, having won the domestic league, domestic cup, European Cup and Intercontinental Cup in the previous season.
+Innocenti Milano, whose ambitions remained high despite a change in sponsorship, and Forst Cantù were expected to be the main rivals.
+The latter had a roster of players including American centre Bob Lienhard and up-and-coming Italian standouts like Pierluigi Marzorati and Carlo Recalcati, and were heavily tipped as potential contenders to the established order of Ignis and Milano.
+The promising Luciano Vendemini had also been transferred by Cantù to newly promoted Brina Rieti for a reported fee of 100 million lire, a record at the time.

-The other eleven teams in the league were seen as mostly evenly matched, with little hope of bothering the leading trio, though some, for example the rechristened Sinudyne Bologna coached by the brilliant Dan Peterson, hoped to.
+The other eleven teams in the league were all considered to be about the same level of competitiveness and were not thought to pose a serious challenge to the top three although some clubs, most notably the newly renamed Sinudyne Bologna under coach Dan Peterson, were thought possible outsiders.

 Due to league regulations mandating clubs to play in arenas holding at least 3,500 spectators, four clubs relocated for the season, with Forst Cantù, Canon Venezia, Saclà Asti and Brina Rieti respectively moving to arenas in Brescia, Vicenza, Turin and Rome.